PlaceOS/docs/how-to/location-services/meraki-tracking.md

    * The final webhook will look like: https://placeos.company.com/api/engine/v2/webhook/trig-FNo91rRWO1x/notify?secret=59ad63f98&exec=true&mod=Dashboard&method=scanning_api
    * If you goto this URL it should return the validator code

-7. Provide the webhook URL to the Meraki administrator
+7. Provide the webhook URL to the Cisco Meraki administrator
    * Request they send you the secret and the validator they configure
    * Update these on the dashboard driver in backoffice
    * Ask the administrator to validate the URL once again